-When using the Sticky IP addresses you can get an exact unix timestamp as to when the exit node will change.
+When using the Sticky IP addresses you can get an exact UNIX timestamp as to when the exit node (IP address) will change.

-Simply make a HTTP or SOCKS request to the URL refresh_timestamp and a unix timestamp will be returned.
+Simply make an HTTP or SOCKS request to the URL refresh_timestamp and a UNIX timestamp will be returned.

-This timestamp indicates when the new exit node will be rotated in for this particular gateway.
+This timestamp indicates when the new exit node (IP address) will be returned for this particular port.